Les Eyzies-de-Tayac-Sireuil

 Les Eyzies-de-Tayac-Sireuil ([le.z‿ezi də tajak siʁœj]; Las Aisiás de Taiac e Siruèlh) is a former commune in the Dordogne department in Nouvelle-Aquitaine in southwestern France.
+It was created in 1973 by the merger of two former communes: Les Eyzies-de-Tayac and Sireuil.
 On 1 January 2019, it was merged into the new commune Les Eyzies.

 Les Eyzies-de-Tayac-Sireuil lies in the Périgord Noir area.
 It is served by the Gare des Eyzies railway station.
 This locale is home to the Musée national de Préhistoire (National Museum of Prehistory) and the area contains several important archaeological sites, including the Font-de-Gaume, Grotte du Grand-Roc and Lascaux cave prehistoric rock dwellings.
 The many prehistoric sites and cave paintings in the area were inscribed on the UNESCO World Heritage List as Prehistoric Sites and Decorated Caves of the Vézère Valley in 1979.

 Geography

 Location

 The commune is located at the confluence of the Vézère and the Beune rivers.
 It is accessible by the SNCF network at the Gare des Eyzies, by the A89 motorway, exit 16 Périgueux-East (Bordeaux – Périgueux axis) and then by the D710 road or by Montignac via Terrasson (Lyon - Terrasson-Lavilledieu axis).
 In the north-west, the commune is also watered by another small tributary of the Vézère, the Manaurie.